openmpf/openmpf.github.io/docs/docs/Packaging-and-Registering-a-Component.md

 For Java components, this contains the name of the jar which contains the component implementation used for batch processing.

+For setuptools-based Python components, this contains the component's distribution name which is declared in the component's `setup.py` file.
+The distribution name is usually the same name as the component.

+For basic Python components, this contains the full path to the Python file containing the component class.

 Example (C++):
 `"batchLibrary" : "${MPF_HOME}/plugins/SampleComponent/lib/libbatchSampleComponent.so`

 Example (Java):
 `"batchLibrary" : "batch-sample-component-2.0.1.jar"`

+Example (setuptools-based Python):
+`"batchLibrary" : "SampleComponent"`

+Example (basic Python):
+`"batchLibrary" : "${MPF_HOME}/plugins/SampleComponent/sample_component.py"`

 <h3>streamLibrary</h3>
 Optional.
 At least one of `batchLibrary` or `streamLibrary` must be provided.